pivotal/docs-tap/app-sso/app-operators/register-an-app-with-app-sso.hbs.md

 The credentials provided by the service claim are:

-- **Client ID** - the identifier of your Workload that AppSSO is registered with.
+- `client-id`: the identifier of your `Workload` that AppSSO is registered with.
 This is a unique identifier.
-- **Client Secret** - secret string value used by AppSSO to verify your client during its interactions.
+- `client-secret`: secret string value used by AppSSO to verify your client.
 Keep this value secret.
-- **Issuer URI** - web address of AppSSO, and the primary location that your Workload will go to when interacting with AppSSO.
+- `issuer-uri`: web address of AppSSO, and the primary location that your `Workload` goes to when interacting with AppSSO.
-- **Authorization Grant Types** - list of desired OAuth 2 grant types that your wants to support.
+- `authorization-grant-types`: list of desired OAuth 2 grant types.
-- **Client Authentication Method** - method in which the client is authenticated when requesting an identity or access token.
+- `client-authentication-method`: method in which the client is authenticated when requesting an identity or access token.
-- **Scopes** - list of desired scopes that your application's users will have access to.
+- `scope`: list of desired scopes that your application's users have access to.

 The above credentials are mounted onto your Workload's Pod(s) as individual files at the following locations: